navisharma230708/Induction-programme-/README.md

 # Day 1
 ## 08:30 to 09:30

-* We go to Gurudwara Sahib .
-There we have done Kirtan.
+* We go to Gurudwara Sahib where we participated in Kirtan.
-* We enchant the name of 'WAHEGURU' .
+* We chanted the name of 'WAHEGURU' .

-  * There we all pray to 'WAHEGURU' for our good future and future goals .
+  * There we all pray to 'WAHEGURU' for our better future and to achive our goals .

 ##9:30 to 10:00

-*We take tea and snacks .
-They were good in taste.
+*We have tea and snacks which were delicious and refreshing.

 ## 10:00 to 04:30
-We reach the auditorium.
-There we get some lectures.
-In lectures there are many new things to grab from our elders and teachers .
+We reached the auditorium.
+There we attedded some lectures.
+In lectures there were many new things to grab from our elders and teachers .
 Here are some of those :-

-1.Harpreet mam tell us about passion, persistence , presentation , prayer placement and growth .
+1.Harpreet mam spoke about passion, persistence , presentation , prayer placement and growth .

-2.Akshay sir  tell us about visiliasation and  communication skills .
+2.Akshay sir  spkoe about visiliasation and  communication skills .
 These are also too important in the life .

-3.Parminder Singh sir tells us about dedication , pledge and hardworking.These are too essential to get success .
+3.Parminder Singh sir discussed about dedication , pledge and hardworking.These are too essential to get success .

-4.Dr sehaj pal Singh sir tells us about skills, respect and potential .
-We need skills and potential to do hardwork .
+4.Dr sehaj pal Singh sir tells us about the importance of skills, respect and potential .
+We need skills and potential to achive success .

-5. Ravinder garg sir tells us about respect and  hardwork .
+5. Ravinder garg sir also discussed about the  respect and  hardwork .

-6.Dr kulvinder Singh maan tells us that , There is  no difference in IT and CSE ,the only thing that matter is hard work .
+6.Dr kulvinder Singh maan tells us that , There is  no major difference between IT and CSE .
+The only thing that matter is hard work .

-7.Ashok singla sir tells us about how to manage finance .
-He also give us knowledge of eduction loan.
+7.Ashok singla sir spoke  about managing finance .
+He also gave  knowledge of eduction loan.
 a.
-No need of security
+No need of security.
 b.
-Rate of interest 10%
+10 % interest rate .
 c.
-Application for 0% interest .
+Application possible for 0% interest .
-After getting eduction loan don't give  back till 5.5 year.
-After 5.5 year if employed then give it back till 8 years .
+After getting eduction loan don't need to pay   back loan till 5.5 year.
+After 5.5 year if employed then you gave  it back within 8 years .

-8. Rakesh Kumar sir 1991batch of GNDEC.
-He tells us about there is no shortcut in life .
+8. Rakesh Kumar sir (batch of 1991 in GNDEC) He tells us about there is no shortcut in life .
    # Day 2
    ## 09:30 to 10:30
    * There is English proficiency test